 MOSCOW — Russia has set another record in foreign arms trade.
 According to Russian President Vladimir Putin, the value of Russian weapons delivered to foreign customers in 2012 exceeded $14 billion — 6% more than in 2011 ($13.2 billion) and more than twice the $6.5 billion reached in 2006.
 Although no regional breakdown of the defense exports has been officially revealed, India is likely to remain the largest importer of Russian weapons.
 Despite the fact that the expected handover ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Russia Lands $14B In Arms Sales In 2012".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Russia Lands $14B In Arms Sales In 2012".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.